 Amongst the other changes is that all meat products with added water and/or some other added ingredient will need these additions to be declared prominently – currently, in the UK only meat products that have the appearance of a cut or portion of meat are subject to this type of requirement.

 So, much is changing – and there are still several more potential changes being investigated by the Commission.
-As always these will be covered in both Food Law Alert and our electronic Food Law Notes.
+As always these will be covered in Food Law Alert.